 If your OOS is to be used only within your local intranet, perhaps it is okay local certificate authority or a self-signed cert.

-For some reasons, I will not be showing the steps to bound your certificate to the website!
+For some reason, I will not be showing the steps to bind your certificate to the website!